-Inventories are valued at the lower of cost (determined on a first-in, first-out basis; or average cost) or market.
+Inventories are valued at the lower of cost (determined on a first-in, first-out basis; or average cost) or net realizable value.
 Inventories primarily consist of reprographics materials for use and resale, and equipment for resale.
-On an ongoing basis, inventories are reviewed and adjusted for estimated obsolescence or unmarketable inventories to reflect the lower of cost or market.
+On an ongoing basis, inventories are reviewed and adjusted for estimated obsolescence or unmarketable inventories to reflect the lower of cost or net realizable value.
 Charges to increase inventory reserves are recorded as an increase in cost of sales.
-Estimated inventory obsolescence has been provided for in the financial statements and has been within the range of management's expectations.
-As of December 31, 2016 and 2015, the reserves for inventory obsolescence was \$0.7 million and 0.9 million, respectively.
+As of December 31, 2017 and 2016, the reserves for inventory obsolescence was \$0.9 million and 0.7 million, respectively.